Wolfshead: The Legend of Robin Hood: Production

 John Hough was directing on The Avengers when approached by journalist Bill Anderson.
 He had investors who wanted to spend money on a project that reminded them of "old England" and Anderson persuaded them to invest in a movie on Robin Hood.
 It was to be shot on location in Wales.
 Hough said David Butler wrote an "excellent script".
 Hough said Anderson ran out of money to finish the film but went to the races and successfully raised the rest via gambling.
 The movie was finished.
-Anderson arranged for the film to be released theatrically by Hammer Films, who put it on a double bill with Hands of the Ripper.
+Anderson arranged for the film to be released theatrically by Hammer Films, who put it on a double bill with Nearest And Dearest.

 Reception and influence

 Howard Maxford, in his book Hammer Complete praised Wolfshead as a "brisk and entertaining variation on an over-familiar tale."
 Maxford added that "the film's only drawback is its rather abrupt ending."

 Writer Richard Carpenter later described Wolfshead as an influence on his own series, Robin of Sherwood.
 Carpenter stated "What [Wolfshead] did was to have a very realistic look at being an outlaw in the 13th century and I wanted to have that element as well as the occult and humor."